 Once you've settled in, take the short walk to stunning Boorangoora (Lake McKenzie) and enjoy a refreshing swim.
 With its pure white beaches and clear water, Boorangoora (Lake McKenzie) is a photographer’s dream.

 Spend the night relaxing under a sky of stars, and then retreat to your tent for a rejuvenating sleep.
 In the morning, wake early, refreshed and ready to continue your walking adventure.

 This park is part of the K'gari (Fraser Island) World Heritage Area, famed for its exceptional natural beauty, outstanding examples of coastal dune landform development and evolutionary history.

 Getting there and getting around

-- The walkers' camp is on the Fraser Island Great Walk, 6.6km north of Central Station walkers' camp via Basin Lake, 11.3km north of Central Station walkers' camp via Pile Valley, 12km south of Lake Wabby walkers' camp and 13.4km south-east along the Lake McKenzie walk.
+- The walkers' camp is on the K'gari (Fraser Island) Great Walk, 6.6km north of Central Station walkers' camp via Basin Lake, 11.3km north of Central Station walkers' camp via Pile Valley, 12km south of Lake Wabby walkers' camp and 13.4km south-east along the Lake McKenzie walk.